mmistakes/minimal-mistakes/_pages/portfolio.md

 ---

-A collection of my Data Science, Machine Learning and Research projects.
+A collection of my Data Science, Machine Learning and Quantum Computing Research projects.